fenago/oracle19c-labs/dataguard/lab_guides/lab33.md

-Practice 17-5: Recovering a Data File on Your Primary Database Over the Network
+Lab: Recovering a Data File on Your Primary Database Over the Network
 -------------------------------------------------------------------------------

 ### Overview